SabakiHQ/Sabaki/docs/sabaki.md

     * `hotspot` `<Boolean>` *(optional)*
     * `moveAnnotation` `<String>` *(optional)* - One of `'BM'`, `'DO'`, `'IT'`, and `'TE'`
     * `positionAnnotation` `<String>` *(optional)* - One of `'UC'`, `'GW'`, `'GB'`, and `'DM'`

+Don't provide keys in `data` to leave corresponding information unchanged in the game tree.
+Set corresponding keys in `data` to `null` to remove the data from the game tree.

 #### sabaki.copyVariation(tree, index)